Nico Hoerner Player Props: Cubs vs. Nationals

 Nico Hoerner At The Plate

-- Hoerner has had an RBI in 29 games this season (34.5%), including 13 multi-RBI outings (15.5%).
-He has also driven home three or more of his team's runs in four contests.

-- He has scored in 35 games this year (41.7%), including multiple runs in nine games.
+- He has scored in 35 games this season (41.2%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.